pabliqe/slugtenberg/README.md

 │  │  ├─ Data files matched by slug.
 │  │  └─ Data variables are available directly as {{ variables }}.
 │  │
-│  └─ [slug]/
+│  └─ (slug)/
-│     ├─ Folders matching [slug] will attached as current view data.
+│     ├─ Folders matching (slug) will be attached as input data to template view.
-│     ├─ Index files inside this folder are used as main folder view.
+│     ├─ Index files inherit slug name from folder.
 │     │
 │     ├─ *(.txt)
 │     │  └─ Template content available directly at {{ contents.filename }}.